s-nakaoka/choreonoid-doc/en/simulation/concept.rst

 Controller Item
 ---------------

 In the simulation function of Choreonoid, a controller is represented as a project item called a "controller item".
 Actually, a main controller module implemented separately from the controller item is operated using an item type that inherits the base "ControllerItem" class.
 There can be various formats of controller module, and controllers in a certain format can be used as long as a controller item type that supports the format is prepared.
-For example, for "RT Component", which is a software component of RT middleware, the corresponding controller item "Body RTC Item" can be used.
+For example, for "RT Component", which is a software component of RT-middleware, the corresponding controller item "Body RTC Item" can be used.

 How to use controller items will be described in :doc:`howto-use-controller` .